christiangemesi/bachelorarbeit/README.md

 > - PS: the username and password for the admin under http://127.0.0.1:8000/admin/loginForm are: username: "root@localhost", password: "root@localhost" <br>
 > - PS: the password for the poweruser under http://127.0.0.1:8000/poweruser/loginForm is: "poweruser" <br>

-### Setup the Dockerized Environment Locally
+### Installation Development Environment with Docker
 In the following section, we will guide you through the installation of the dockerized environment on your local machine.
 Docker is used to set the application live on the FHNW Server.
-So its good to also have set it up locally once for better understanding. <br>
+So its good to also have set it up locally once for better understanding, since the setup on the server is almost identical but with no visual feedback.<br>

 > 1. Install [Docker](https://www.docker.com/) <br>
 >    - Download the Docker Desktop Installer from [here](https://www.docker.com/products/docker-desktop) and run the installer. <br>